nodeca/nodeca/docs/nodeca-technical/server-modules.md

     t                   # babelfish.t proxy, without `language` param

   origin
-    http                # When request comes from HTTP, this will contain real req               # server request and server response objects. res               #
+    http                # When request comes from HTTP, this will contain req               # real server request and server response objects. res               #
-    realtime            # Boolean `true` flag when request comes from realtime.
+    http                # When request comes from AJAX RPC, this will contain req               # real server request and server response objects. res               #

   skip                  # Array of strings used by "skippable" filters to decide
                         # whenever they need to be skipped or not.